Phil-Fan/Phil-Fan.github.io/docs/CS/AI/DL-01-NN.md

 ![](https://philfan-pic.oss-cn-beijing.aliyuncs.com/img/20240919153409.png)
 ReLU is fast to compute

-o Compared to sigmoid, tanh
+- Compared to sigmoid, tanh
-o Simply threshold a matrix at zero
+- Simply threshold a matrix at zero

-§ Accelerates the convergence of gradient descent o Due to linear, non-saturating form
+- Accelerates the convergence of gradient descent
+- Due
+-  linear, non-saturating form
-§ Prevents the gradient vanishing problem
+- Prevents the gradient vanishing problem

 ### Leaky ReLU